adr/adr.github.io/index.md

 {: .long}
 <!-- markdownlint-disable-next-line MD022 -->
-## Lightweight ADRs Should be Adopted
+## Suggested ADR Templates

+We recommend that you adapt Markdown Architecture Decision Records (MADR) templates.
+You can use MADR without installing any software, as the template can be populated in any text editor.
+However, there is [a VS Code extension](https://marketplace.visualstudio.com/items?itemName=StevenChen.vscode-adr-manager) that can assist you, among other tools.
+You can read more about MADR [here](https://www.ozimmer.ch/practices/2022/11/22/MADRTemplatePrimer.html).
+Currently, we have four variants of MADR templates, which you can find and use [here](https://github.com/adr/madr/tree/develop/template).
+Each variant can accommodate different types of details.

-A "lightweight" ADR consists of [title, status, context, decision, and consequences](https://github.com/joelparkerhenderson/architecture-decision-record/blob/main/locales/en/templates/decision-record-template-by-michael-nygard/index.md) (according to [@mtnygard](https://github.com/mtnygard)).
+You can also adapt a lightweight ADR which consists of [title, status, context, decision, and consequences](https://github.com/joelparkerhenderson/architecture-decision-record/blob/main/locales/en/templates/decision-record-template-by-michael-nygard/index.md) (according to [@mtnygard](https://github.com/mtnygard)).
-[ThoughtWorks](https://www.thoughtworks.com/) listed architectural decision records as "adopt" at their [technology radar vol. 18](https://assets.thoughtworks.com/assets/technology-radar-vol-18-en.pdf): <https://www.thoughtworks.com/en-us/radar/techniques/lightweight-architecture-decision-records>

-We think that the considered options with their pros and cons are crucial to understand the reason of a chosen option.
-[MADR](https://adr.github.io/madr/) --- The Markdown Any/Architecture Decision Records (MADR: `[ˈmæɾɚ]`) in this ADR organization includes such tradeoff analysis information.

 ## Relation of ADRs, MADR, and Others